ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 task_handler()
 ```

-We need a way to manage the state of the game, and a simple way to handle that for this example is using a task.
+You need a way to manage the state of the game, and a simple way to handle that for this example is using a task.
 The **RaceManager_Server** script will complete the following processes.

 1. Check if the task has not been setup.

-    We need to make a repeating task if one hasn't been setup.
+    You need to make a repeating task if one hasn't been setup.
 This task will repeat every 10 seconds and handle the state of the game.
-Because the length of the track doesn't take very long to finish for the player, we limit the duration of each race to 10 seconds.
+Because the length of the track doesn't take very long to finish for the player, you limit the duration of each race to 10 seconds.

-    We delay the initial spawning of the task by 14 seconds to take into account the 4 seconds when `Task.Wait` is used.
-If we don't do this, then the first race on the server will be short.
+    You can delay the initial spawning of the task by 14 seconds to take into account the 4 seconds when `Task.Wait` is used.
+If you don't do this, then the first race on the server will be short.

     Using a repeating task has an added benefit of resetting the race if any players are inactive.